ishaanjav/Face_Analyzer/README.md

 where `<LOCATION>` should be replaced with something like `uksouth.api.cognitive.microsoft.com` or `japaneast.api.cognitive.microsoft.com`.
 All of these can be found, listed at [this link](https://westus.dev.cognitive.microsoft.com/docs/services/563879b61984550e40cbbe8d/operations/563879b61984550f30395236).

-Now that you have the Face API Key, you can use the app as it was inteded. **Please note that if you are using the free, standard plan, you can only make 20 API transactions/calls per minute.
+Now that you have the Face API Key, you can use the app as it was intended. **Please note that if you are using the free, standard plan, you can only make 20 API transactions/calls per minute.
 Therefore, if that limit is exceeded, you may run into runtime errors.**
 ### Detecting Particular Facial Attributes
 The face analysis happens in the `detectandFrame` method of [`MainActivity.java`](https://github.com/ishaanjav/Face_Analyzer/blob/master/app/src/main/java/com/example/anany/emotionrecognition/MainActivity.java).
 More specifically, `detectandFrame` -> `AsyncTask` -> `doInBackground`.
 This is what the code looks like for detecting head position, age, gender, emotion, and facial hair: